SunTzunami/SunTzunami/readme.md

 Hi
 <br>
-I'm a final year Industrial Engineering undergrad at Indian Institute of Technology Roorkee.
-My current areas of interest include health research, data analysis and scientific visualization.
-My favorite pastimes include playing football and ultimate frisbee (not at the same time though), hiking, biking, reading books and watching anime (in that order).

-<h3>Languages and softwares known</h3>
-C/C++, Python, R, SPSS
+I'm a recent graduate from the Indian Institute of Technology Roorkee, where I obtained a bachelor's degree in Production and Industrial Engineering.

+My current interests include quantitative finance, data science, multi-objective optimization, and health research.
+I have actively contributed to various projects in these domains, some of which can be found here.

+Hobbies: Football, Hiking, Photography, Video editing, Watching anime/reading manga.

+<h3>Technical skills</h3>
+C++, R, SPSS, SQL, Excel, C, Python
 <h3>Selected works <i> <br>(click on the figures to get the respective source codes)</i></h3>
 <p>
    <h4>FURY-GL projects (Nov 2020 - present)</h4>